-The membership shall meet and may adopt resolutions pursuant

-to sections 5.1.1 through 5.1.4 and section 5.3.
+The membership shall meet pursuant to sections 5.1.1 through 5.1.3, conduct its business pursuant to section 5.1.3, and may adopt resolutions pursuant to sections 5.1.1 through 5.1.4. and section 5.3.
 Meetings of the membership shall be known as meetings of the Institute.